-Specializing to the \emph{orthochronous} Poincaré group, classifying the different systems whose phase spaces give irreducible group actions is a straightforward exercise that parallels Wigner's approach in \citep{Wigner:1939urilg}.
+Specializing to the \emph{orthochronous} Poincaré group, classifying the different systems whose phase spaces give transitive group actions is a straightforward exercise that parallels Wigner's approach in \citep{Wigner:1939urilg}.
 As derived in detail in \citep{Barandes:2019mcl}, one finds that each such system can describe a massive particle $m^{2}>0$ or a massless particle $m^{2}=0$ with either positive energy $E=p^{t}c>0$ or negative energy $E=p^{t}c<0$, or a tachyon $m^{2}<0$, or the vacuum $p^{\mu}=0$.
-Furthermore, the relations \eqref{eq:FourMomDotProdFourVelRelationship}\textendash \eqref{eq:FourMomFourVelSqrRootRelationship} imply that for each kind of particle, its four-momentum is parallel to its four-velocity, $p^{\mu}\propto\dot{x}^{\mu}$, thereby ensuring that $L^{\mu\nu}$ and $S^{\mu\nu}$ are separately conserved.
+Furthermore, the relations \eqref{eq:FourMomDotProdFourVelRelationship} and \eqref{eq:FourMomFourVelSqrRootRelationship} imply that for each of these cases, the four-momentum is parallel to the four-velocity, $p^{\mu}\propto\dot{X}^{\mu}$.
+It then follows immediately from the equations of motion \eqref{eq:4MomEOM} and \eqref{eq:SpinTensorEOM} that $L^{\mu\nu}$ and $S^{\mu\nu}$ are separately conserved.

 For a massive particle, we can take the reference state \eqref{eq:PhaseSpacePointRefState} to describe the particle at rest, with reference four-momentum